 Why Learning Foreign Languages is Important in India

-People just don’t jump in the bandwagon of learning foreign languages for the fun of it.
+People just don’t jump in the bandwagon of learning foreign languages in India for the fun of it.
 With the increase in business interrelationship accelerating globally at an unprecedented rate, Indian companies, firms, and entrepreneurs operating in the country, like Amazon, Infosys, Samsung, TCS, HCL, LG, L&T, IBM, Genpact, Fujitsu Technology, Accenture, and Geometric Ltd, among others, are now evaluating employees on the basis of their foreign language proficiency.

 Some of the important incentives of knowing and understanding additional foreign languages involve on-site options, more job openings across various industries, increase the level of salary in comparison to regular graduates, ease of doing business with counterparts and other stakeholders based outside the shores of the country.